 BLS employment projections are intended to capture long-term structural changes in the labor market.
 The COVID-19 pandemic has had significant short-term impacts on the U.S. economy and labor market, but the long-term impacts remain unclear.
-The 2019-29 employment projections that were released on September 1, 2020 reflect data and information predating the pandemic and thus do not account for the impacts of the pandemic.
+The 2019-29 employment projections reflected data and information predating the pandemic and thus do not account for the impacts of the pandemic.

 Two alternate scenario projections, a moderate impact scenario and a strong impact scenario, were developed to provide the public with a preliminary assessment of potential long-term structural changes in the labor market caused by pandemic-induced changes in consumer and firm behavior.
 The principal objective was to identify industries and occupations whose employment trajectories are subject to higher levels of uncertainty.

 The 2019-29 projections were used as the baseline projections for the alternate scenarios.
 Detailed information on how BLS employment projections are developed can be found in the Projections Methods Overview.